Hail to the Chief: History

 During the American Civil War (1861–1865) the piece was also used to announce the arrival of Confederate President Jefferson Davis.
 On October 3, 1861, Davis visited with Generals P. G. T. Beauregard, Joseph Eggleston Johnston, and Gustavus Woodson Smith at Fairfax Court House (now Fairfax, Virginia) for a Council of War.
 While at Fairfax, President Davis also conducted a formal Review of the Troops, which numbered some 30,000.
 At the start of the review, the band of the 1st Virginia Infantry struck up "Hail to the Chief" and concluded with "Dixie".

 President Chester A. Arthur did not like the song and asked John Philip Sousa to compose a new song, which was entitled "Presidential Polonaise".
 After Arthur left office, the Marine Band resumed playing "Hail to the Chief" for public appearances by the president.

 In 1954, the Department of Defense made it the official tribute to the president.
 The 1969 hit anti-Vietnam war single, "Fortunate Son", by the American rock group Creedence Clearwater Revival, specifically named "Hail to the Chief" when referring to patriots and jingoists.
+A brief quote from Hail to the Chief introduces James Taylor's song Let It All Fall Down, released in the months before Richard Nixon's resignation in response to the Watergate scandal.

+For most of his administration, Gerald Ford did not use the song, preferring to be introduced with "The Victors", the fight song of his alma mater, the University of Michigan.

+For a brief time during his presidency, Jimmy Carter banned the playing of the song.
+The decision proved to be extremely unpopular among the American public, however, and Carter later reversed himself.

 In his 1990 Broadway musical Assassins, composer Stephen Sondheim uses variations on "Hail To The Chief", most notably in the opening of the show where he switched it from its "traditional march beat into 3/4 time, a carnival waltz" to emphasise "its more sinister elements".

+Late into his career, it was used as professional wrestler Bob Backlund's entrance theme.

 Lyrics

 Lyrics that were written by Albert Gamse are set to James Sanderson's music, but they are rarely sung.

-The original lyrics, written by Sir Walter Scott, read:
+The original lyrics, written by Sir Walter Scott, originally written for "Boat Song" in Canto Second of his poem "The Lady of the Lake", read: